deimosrasiv/deimosrasiv/README.md

 [![Caratula-01.jpg](https://i.postimg.cc/2SLs98gh/Caratula-01.jpg)](https://postimg.cc/5X1K6142)

-I am a full-stack JavaScript developer student 💻 currently in IT Support ♨️I like development, and I have self-taught myself in this technological world.
-It's my 50 years, I made the decision to study web development.
+I am a full-stack JavaScript developer student 💻 currently in IT Support ♨️I like development, I have learned in a self-taught way in this technological world.
+Today with 50 years of life, I made the decision to study web development.
 I have also resumed my passion for the sport of cycling, incorporating 2 additional disciplines.

 In each difficulty, there is an opportunity to learn something else!